Stopping Rules for Monte Carlo Methods: A Review: Recent developments in sequential stopping rules

-With the fundamental concepts and key components reviewed (Section \ref{section fundamental concepts}), we are now ready to present an updated and structured overview on sequential stopping rules for standard and lightly generalized Monte Carlo in the recent literature primarily published after 1991, following the release of the comprehensive monograph \cite{handbook} in that year (acknowledging that what qualifies as ``recent'' since 1991 can be highly debatable).
+With the fundamental concepts and key components reviewed (Section \ref{section fundamental concepts}), we are now ready to present an updated and structured overview on sequential stopping rules for {standard and lightly generalized Monte Carlo methods (Sections \ref{subsubsection relative error gajek}, \ref{subsection martingale difference type}, \ref{subsection quasi-independent sequences}, and \ref{subsection low discrepancy sequences for quasi-Monte Carlo methods}), employed primarily for estimating an unknown expectation, including binomial proportions,} in the recent literature primarily published after 1991, following the release of the comprehensive monograph \cite{handbook} in that year, acknowledging that what qualifies as ``recent'' since 1991 can be highly debatable.
 Since our focus is on clarifying the main ideas behind each development, we refrain, in most cases, from delving into lengthy or non-essential technical details.